-after a pitchout, the wingmen will "join by the numbers."
-Each wingman will join on Lead, in turn, maintaining a minimum of 100' from the preceding aircraft until that aircraft is stabilized in route or parade position.
+In a 4-ship, an under-run maneuver executed by #2 creates a more complex situation given that there are two additional aircraft in motion, moving up the bearing line toward Lead.
+When executing individual rejoins, such as after a pitchout, the wingmen will "join by the numbers."
+Each wingman will join on Lead, in turn.
 Number 4 will not join on #3 before #3 has rejoined with Lead, and #3 will not join on Lead until #2 has joined.
 This allows #2 to under-run, if required, and gives #3 and #4 time and space to react to this under-run while preserving their ability to complete their own rejoin (the same applies if the #3 wingman overshoots the fingertip position).